-Our island faces the Atlantic Ocean on its eastern shore and provides access to sandy beaches and rolling surf.
+Hunting Island faces the Atlantic Ocean on its eastern shore and provides access to sandy beaches and rolling surf.
 The natural beauty of the South Carolina coast cannot be matched.
 Hunting Island is a barrier island, nature's first defense against the onslaughts of the Atlantic Ocean.
-Its four miles of beachfront take a tremendous pounding from the sea.
+Its four miles of beach front take a tremendous pounding from the sea.

 The fight against erosion is constant and can never be won completely.
 The hope is that this beach nourishment project will preserve the beach for about 20 years.
 At the end of that period, more nourishment will almost surely be necessary.
 It is the only way to save the beach for the future generations of South Carolinians and visitors from all over the country and the world.

-The groins are designed to be invisible at high tide.
-They inhibit the lateral movement of the sands pumped onto the beach last year.
+The groins were designed to be invisible at high tide.
+They inhibit the lateral movement of the sands that were pumped on to the beach.
 Experts believe the groins are doing the job they were intended to do.
 Scouring and sandbar increase at both ends of the Island are reported to be part of the natural beach evolution.
-Owners of cabins on the south end have requested permission from DNR &OCRM to replenish the sand by moving some of the buildup in Fripp Inlet.

-With new sand comes more opportunities for the Friends of Hunting Island to contribute to the continuing effectiveness and enjoyment of our beach.
+With new sand came more opportunities for the Friends of Hunting Island to contribute to the continuing effectiveness and enjoyment of our beach.

-The 2007 Turtle teams found that although the groin construction was still being finished when the season began, the mommas used the new beach as usual for nesting.
+The 2007 Turtle teams found that although the groin construction was still being finished when the season began, the sea turtle mommas used the new beach as usual for nesting.
 But, in some areas of the re-nourishment the sands seemed too heavy for hatchlings to dig up and out.
-For all that did make their way to the sea, we wish them well in their journey to the Gulf Stream and beyond.
-Check this year's blog for the on-going tale of the beach and our loggerheads.
+Still, many made their way to the sea and to their journey to the Gulf Stream and beyond.

 One way we help the loggerheads, as well as protect the campground and picnic areas, is through the on-going dune building efforts of our Environment volunteers.
 The extensive sand fencing (with turtle gaps) helps trap blown sand in natural deposits that are less compacted than pumped sand.